vendvahk/OSDCatalog/wsus/WSUS server readme.md

 Source https://osdcatalog.osdeploy.com/docs/wsus

 # WSUS Server
-Very good guid to install WSUS https://www.prajwaldesai.com/install-configure-wsus-on-windows-server-2019/
+Very good guide to install WSUS https://www.prajwaldesai.com/install-configure-wsus-on-windows-server-2019/

 ## Server Virtual Machine
 For starters I have this running on a Virtual Machine.
 WSUS is the only purpose of this Virtual Machine.
 The Server Name is WSUS